riverdaleGithub/processing_23_24/3/readme.md

 In OOP, a class is a blueprint for creating objects.
 For our solar system, we'll think of each planet as an object, and they will be created from the `Planet` class.
 This is the class provided to you.
 You will almost never code from a blank slate, save for research and school :)

-While looking, write down 3 questions you have.
+While looking, write down 3 questions you have and try to find a method and an attribute.

 <img src="oop.png" alt="meow" width="600" height="500">